 The Brightness Level of the Laptop Screen Is Too High

-Like the keyboard backlight, screen brightness is rarely thought of as the culprit for a drained battery.
+Like the keyboard backlight, screen brightness is rarely considered the culprit for a drained battery.

-It may seem relatively insignificant in relation to the battery, but in fact, it’s a very common cause of short battery life in laptops.
+It may seem relatively insignificant in relation to the battery, but it’s a very common cause of short battery life in laptops.

 Increased brightness on your screen uses much more power than you think.